 Looking for unforgettable experiences in Austria?
 Here are our itinerary suggestions for your trip.Itineraries

-This great value card is your passport to the all important sights in the city, a ride with the Sightseer bus, a guided city walk, up- and downhill rides with seven cable cars, free travel on public transport and much more...Innsbruck Card
+...your passport to important sights, a ride on the Sightseer bus, a guided city walk, seven cable cars, free travel on public transport and much more...Innsbruck Card